 2020 will be known for one thing only and that is COVID-19.
 The ‘new normal’ means many people are now facing financial challenges that otherwise they might never even have thought about.
-With some industries brought to their knees, businesses closing and unemployment rising.
+With some industries brought to their knees, businesses closing and unemployment is rising.

 As people start their job hunt or look for extra income during COVID-19, it’s more important than ever for recruiters and HR departments to understand the stress everyone is under.
 It has had – and will continue to have – a growing impact on the priorities of potential candidates.
 More than ever, candidates are placing greater value on being financially stable.